MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 A user can setup recurring appointments and events in the calendar for multiple days.

-#### 3.2.16.1  User defines a calender event to repeat a certain number of times.
+#### 3.2.16.1  User defines a calendar event to repeat a certain number of times.
 | Data          | Description |
 |:--------------|:-----------------|
 |Use Case Detail| As a user, I want to set up appointments so they recur every day, week, or month, and receive reminders for them.
 I want this because I will sometimes have appointments once a week at repeating times. |